filith/volto-fullcalendar-block/README.md

 https://user-images.githubusercontent.com/4497578/154287799-eca71fe0-4ce2-4e9d-8921-9729e191f2fc.mp4

+### Note

+This fork adds some additional options to the sidebar to configure the calendar, so far :
+"Show Weekends" and "Time Format 24"

 ## Setup

 ### Add volto-fullcalendar-block to your Volto project

+## !!!
+No registration of this addon in yarnpkg yet !!!

 1. Make sure you have a [Plone backend](https://plone.org/download) up-and-running at http://localhost:8080/Plone